m1rkwood/nextcloud-docker/README.md

 - `nginx_proxy`: the setup handles SSL certificates through letsencrypt and a nginx reverse proxy.
 - `self_signed`: easier setup available with self-signed certificate.
 Though with self-signed certificates, most sync features won't work (i.e. syncing calendars, contacts to your phone)
 - `traefik`: uses traefik for routing, easier to add other services on top.
+- `traefik_postgres`: same, but with postgreSQL as a database.

 Choose the one you are the most comfortable with.
 Each folder has its own `README.md` file to install its specific case.
-If you choose the `traefik` version, you will have to also install the `traefik-docker` project available [here](https://github.com/m1rkwood/traefik-docker).
+If you choose the `traefik` or `traefik_postgres` version, you will have to also install the `traefik-docker` project available [here](https://github.com/m1rkwood/traefik-docker).

+Note: on smaller instances, I found postgreSQL to be more reliable, doesn't time out as much, doesn't go out of memory as much.

 ## Setup your DNS